 1. Get rid of disconnected, error-prone processes

 Not anymore.
-Today you can get all the functionality you need for your restaurant in one system.
+Today you can get all the functionality you need for your restaurant in one software.
 And when you only use one system, all your information is collected in one place – easy to access, and straightforward.

 Take the example of Rustan Coffee, which runs the Starbucks franchise in the Philippines.
 The company used to operate the business with several disconnected systems.
 These software solutions were poorly integrated, and employees had to perform many processes manually, which took a lot of time.
 And at the end, the company never had a clear overview of its business data.